WintonCentre/kcp/README.md

 [Work in Progress]

+## Configuration tools and data
+  Tools are in `src/clj/transplants/configure`.
+  Configuration is in `data` and is controlled by `config.edn`

+  The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
+The configuration reads in a workbook, validates it, and generates site run-time configuration files in `public/resources`.

+  Configuration tests run under the `configure` profile.
+Launch these using the `check` alias i.e. `lein check`

-## Configuration Development
+### Configuration Development
 All data is stored in the configuration folder.

-The job of the clojure configuration app is to read this data and validate it.
-The process is controlled by a transplant organ specific file e.g. `data/kidney-config.edn`.
-This identifies the model `.xlsx` files that need to be read in.
-It also specifies where the data should ultimately reside in the final online tool.
+The job of the clojure configuration app is to read this data and validate it, and then write it out again in a form suitable for consumption by the web tools.
+We don't want the web tools to read in xlsx files directly, and we'd also prefer to use a much simpler validation mechanism within the web tool itself such as a hash code.

-We are using juxt/aero to simplify the construction of configuration files.
-The transplants/configure namespace provides access to the controlling configuration.
+The process is controlled by `config.edn`.
+This identifies the path and the format of all organ `.xlsx` files that need to be read in.
+We are using `juxt/aero` to simplify the construction of this configuration file.
+This provides the ability to reference values that were previously defined in the same file, and a mechanism to allow profiling for organ - `:lung` or `:kidney` may be selected at time of writing.

+### Jacking in from vs-code to work on the *configuration* process
-If jacking in from VS-Code be sure to select leiningen without aliases and the `configuration` profile.
-A cursive setup is also possible.
+If jacking in from VS-Code be sure to select `leiningen` with `no alias` and then the `:configuration` profile.

-## Tool Development
+## Trac Tool Development
 Not sure whether it is going to be possible to develop all organ tools from one repo, but it seems sensible to start that way to avoid duplication.